ethereum/populus/docs/tutorial.part-3.rst

 .. contents:: :local:

-At part 2 of the tutoria you created a local chain named 'horton'.
+At part 2 of the tutorial you created a local chain named 'horton'.
 Now, we will deploy the Greeter contract to this chain.